All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 The South American marked gecko (Homonota horrida) is found in Paraguay and Argentina.
 Reptile species face a significant extinction threat.
 Picture credit: IUCN/ Ignacio Roberto Hernández.

 The report states that although some reptiles including most species of crocodiles and turtles require urgent, targeted action to prevent extinctions, efforts to protect other tetrapods, such as habitat preservation and control of trade and invasive species, will probably also benefit many reptiles.
+The conclusion from the study are stark.
+Twenty percent of all extant reptiles threatened with extinction is alarming.
+Conservations are demanding urgent action.

 Everything Dinosaur acknowledges the assistance of a media release from the International Union for Conservation of Nature (IUCN) in the compilation of this article.